TheShahnawaaz/ShahOJ/TUTORIAL/README.md

-# PocketOJ Tutorial
+# ShahOJ Tutorial

-Welcome to the comprehensive PocketOJ tutorial!
-This guide will teach you everything you need to know about creating and managing competitive programming problems on the PocketOJ platform.
+Welcome to the comprehensive ShahOJ tutorial!
+This guide will teach you everything you need to know about creating and managing competitive programming problems on the ShahOJ platform.

 ## 📚 Tutorial Contents

 ### Getting Started
-- [**Platform Overview**](01-platform-overview.md) - Understanding PocketOJ architecture and concepts
+- [**Platform Overview**](01-platform-overview.md) - Understanding ShahOJ architecture and concepts
 - [**Quick Start Guide**](02-quick-start.md) - Create your first problem in 10 minutes
 - [**Problem Structure**](03-problem-structure.md) - Understanding the file organization